Fortran-FOSS-Programmers/ford/README.md

 - Improve the way procedures are handled as arguments.
 In particular, allow any abstract interface which was used as a template to be visible somehow.
 - Give the ability to import other markdown files into documentation.
-- Add some sort of @note environment similar to that of Doxygen.

 Things which ideally I would do, but are not currently on the radar include: